-- 22.1.
-Q: Is the support of a medical society or hospital social event annual general meeting, annual dinner, family day in the form of donation and/or gifts allowed by the PhAMA Code?

-A: This is not allowed. - 22.2.
-Q: It is mentioned that 'limited' entertainment is acceptable and should be modest and secondary to the main purpose of the meeting.
-If the company pays for a half or full-day city tour for their sponsored doctors &/pharmacists, is this acceptable? - A: Company should not organize any sightseeing activities or other holidaying, leisure and sporting activities even if 75% of the time in the meeting involved is dedicated to scientific and educational contents. - 22.3.
-Q: Is the support of charitable events organized by health societies where the contributions benefits patients allowed by the PhAMA Code? - A: Yes, this is allowed.
+Q. Is the support of a medical society or hospital social event - annual general meeting, annual dinner, family day - in the form of donation and/or gifts allowed by the PhAMA Code?
+A. This is not allowed.
+However, only corporate advertisements in souvenir programmes of medical society/hospital events social events are allowed.
+Product promotions are not allowed.
+This is addressed in section 11.4 of the Provision of the Code.
+Q. It is mentioned that entertainment or other leisure or social activities should be provided or paid by member companies.
+Is it acceptable if the company pays for a half or full-day city tour for their sponsored doctors &/pharmacists, is this acceptable?
+A. Company should not organize any sightseeing activities or other holidaying, leisure and sporting activities.
+This is addressed in section 7.1.6 of the Provision of the Code.
+Q. Is the support of charitable events organized by health societies where the contributions benefits patients allowed by the PhAMA Code?
+A. Yes, this is allowed.